 Can I borrow books?

 It is possible to request books from both the collections and closed stacks of the Inner City and Randwyck Libraries.
-Please contact Ask your Librarian if you urgently need a book, the pick-up point will be in the Inner City Library.
+Please contact Ask your Librarian if you urgently need a book, pick-up points will either be in the Inner City or the Randwyck Library.

 If you cannot come to Maastricht, you can request scans of chapters of a book, also via Ask your Librarian.
 Please note that the number of pages we can scan for you is restricted to 50.

 Can I use the printers?

-The Print & Go service is available, using the printers in the hall of the Inner City Library.
-Ask the host at the entrance gates for directions) or on LINK in Randwyck.
+The Print & Go service is available, using the printers in the hall of the Inner City Library (ask the host at the entrance gates for directions) or on LINK in Randwyck.

 What about Inter Library Loan (ILL)?

-From 4 January, the full ILL service is back online.
 Use LibSearch to request books or articles from other libraries.
-Requested books will be placed on the Self Service shelves in the Inner City Library and can be picked up during opening hours, you will receive an email with instructions.
+Requested books will be placed on the Self Service shelves in the Inner City or in the Randwyck Library and can be picked up during opening hours, you will receive an email with instructions.

 Questions?
 Please contact Ask your Librarian

 Where can I return borrowed materials?

-You can return your books in the book return box in the Inner City Library during opening hours.
-Books from the Randwyck library or ILL books can also be returned there.
+You can return your books in the book return box in both the Inner City and Randwyck Library during opening hours.

 During the lockdown period, there will be no fines on borrowed materials.